vishen/klogs/README.md

 ## TODO
 ```
+- command line argument for key existence
+- command line argument for key not exists?
 - add resource name arguments similar to kubectl
 - add cmd arg for tailing or not
 - watch for new pods